joemasilotti/TurboNavigator/README.md

 A drop-in class for [Turbo Native](https://github.com/hotwired/turbo-ios) apps to handle common navigation flows.

-> [!IMPORTANT]
+> [!CAUTION]
-> This package is currently being upstreamed into turbo-ios!
-All future development is happening on the [turbo-navigator branch](https://github.com/hotwired/turbo-ios/pull/158).
+> Turbo Navigator has been integrated into [Hotwire Native iOS](https://github.com/hotwired/hotwire-native-ios).
+This repository will no longer be maintained.

 ![Turbo Navigator screenshot demo](.github/images/demo.png)